Mansfield Rule 2.0

 Law Firms Piloting Mansfield Rule 2.0

-Listed below are some of the trailblazing law firms that are piloting the 2.0 version of the Mansfield Rule.
+Listed below are the trailblazing law firms piloting the 2.0 version of the Mansfield Rule certification process.

 |Akerman||Faegre Baker Daniels||Munger, Tolles & Olson|